-- To provide a caring environment in which students and young people feel safe, secure, valued and respected. - To instil confidence so that students can trust adults and know how to approach staff if they are in difficulty. - To raise awareness among all staff, both teaching and non-teaching, of the need to safeguard students through identification and prompt reporting of all possible cases of abuse. - To ensure that rigorous systems of identification, reporting and monitoring are in place to protect all students from harm. - To establish clear and effective channels of communication between staff, and to develop effective working relationships with all other agencies involved in safeguarding students including Students Social Care services, the police and health services. - To ensure that all adults have appropriate checks and relevant safeguarding training completed before working with students.
+- To provide a caring environment in which children and young people feel safe, secure, valued and respected. - To instil confidence so that pupils can trust adults and know how to approach staff if they are in difficulty. - To raise awareness among all staff, both teaching and non-teaching, of the need to safeguard children through identification and prompt reporting of all possible cases of abuse.

+- To ensure that rigorous systems of identification, reporting and monitoring are in place to protect all children from harm. - To establish clear and effective channels of communication between staff, and to develop effective working relationships with all other agencies involved in safeguarding children including Children Social Care services, the police and health services. - To ensure that all adults have appropriate checks and relevant safeguarding training completed before working with children.